wearetheframers/frame-core-wip/README.md

 Frame consists of three main components: `Frame`, `Framed`, and `Framer`.

 - **Frame**: The main interface for creating and managing Framer instances.
 - **Framer**: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
+The Soul and Agency components are what allow a Framer to be truly flexible and customizable for any occasion.
+Agency and Soul are the two components a user will be using the API the most.
 - **Framed**: A collection of Framer objects working together to achieve complex tasks.

 ## Table of Contents